PX4/PX4-Autopilot/nuttx/configs/p112/README.txt

 P112 Serial Console
 ===================

+The UARTs are not used on the P112 board (the UART signals are avaiable off-board through P14).
-The serial console is proved by U7 LT1133, Advanced Low Power 5V RS232 Driver/Receiver
+The serial console is provided by U7 LT1133, Advanced Low Power 5V RS232 Driver/Receiver
 that connects to the P112 via the Z85230 ESCC channel A.